VV Kloetinge

-VV Kloetinge is a football club from Kloetinge, Netherlands.
+Voetbalvereniging Kloetinge is a football club based in Kloetinge, Netherlands.
+It plays its home matches at the Wesselopark.

 History

 The club was founded in 1931 under the name Unitas.
 The name was changed to Kloetinge in 1952.
 Some years later, the club colours were changed from blue and black to green and white.
 Kloetinge is a stable Saturday Eerste Klasse between 2015 and 2022.
 In 2022, it won an Eerste Klasse section championship and promoted to the Vierde Divisie.
+In 2023 it promoted to the Derde Divisie, the fourth tier of the Dutch football league system, through 2022–23 Vierde Divisie playoffs.